(206) 207 3461 [email protected]

 1. In consecutive Arabic numerals starting with 1, the different views should represent the numbers.
 The sheets are independent of numbers.
 If feasible, they get the arrangement in the order in which they present in the drawing sheet.

-2. Numbers and letters which represent the views ought to be clean and straightforward.
-Moreover, numbers and letters concerning brackets, circles, or inverted commas are not much useful.
-The numbers of views should be more abundant in comparison to the numbers used for reference characters.
+2. Numbers and letters that represent the views ought to be clean and straightforward.
+Moreover, numbers and letters concerning brackets, circles, or inverted commas are not very useful.
+The number of views should be more abundant in comparison to the numbers used for reference characters.

 Patent Drawings Rules: How to Mark Security?